SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/2020-08-20-goth-darkWeb.md

 > YEAH...
 SURE.

-<i>CASSANDRA leaves her room and exits through an untidy conservatory.
+<br><i>CASSANDRA leaves her room and exits through an untidy conservatory.
 A number of plants lay abandoned in their planters.
 She locks the door and gets into a sporty red convertible.</i>

-<i>When she reaches the GOTH ESTATE, it seems as if she's been driving for some time.
+<i>When she reaches the GOTH MANOR, it seems as if she's been driving for some time.
 Her loose hair, secured in a simple ponytail at the back of her neck, is untidy from the wind.
 ALEXANDER is sitting on the sheltered front stoop, writing in a black&white composition notebook.
 He hears the car arrive and closes the notebook.
 He joins her in the car without greeting. </i>

 <i>CASSANDRA is about to drive off when her father, MORTIMER, runs out of the house carrying a golden URN.</i>